bluesky/tiled/monitoring_example/README.md

 # Monitoring example

-These are configuration files for monitoring Tiled with Prometheus and Grafana.
+These are example configuration files for monitoring Tiled with Prometheus and Grafana.

 To see a complete working example that incorporates these, clone the tiled repository and, from the repository root directory, run: